aws-deepracer/ude-ros-bridge/ude_ros_server/README.md

 ## UDE ROS Server

-The UDE ROS Server package is a part of ROS bridge implementation of Unified Distributed Environment (UDE) to provide the integration between UDE and ROS.
+The UDE ROS Server package is a part of ROS bridge implementation of the Unified Distributed Environment (UDE) that provides the integration between UDE and ROS.

 ## License